TomasVotruba/tomasvotruba.com/packages/blog/data/2019/2019-05-16-don-t-ever-use-listeners.md

 Also, when the event name is changed in a constant to `view_event`, you don't mind.
 If you have `view` in the config, good luck!

 This makes using constants so fun.
-My rule fo a thumb is:
+My rule of thumb is:

 <blockquote class="blockquote text-center mb-4 mt-4">
     When the same string is used at 2 different classes,
     <br>
-    it's worth creating a constant list to make it typo-proof.
+    it's worth creating a constant to make it typo-proof.
 </blockquote>

-E.g. imagine you have code like:
+Imagine you have some code like:

 ```php
 # in class A